CSC207-UofT/course-project-0xta1l/phase0/progress_report.md

 He plans on updating code for the controllers/presenters and pitching in for the user interface.

 Arpi: Arpi has worked on writing the specification, the code for the GetRecipe use case, and converting the GenreLibrary dataset into csv format.
-He plans on expanding use cases to create more functions for the user.
+They plan on expanding use cases to create more functions for the user.

 Can: Can has worked on the RecipeSave use case and writing test cases.
 He plans on working on more use cases and writing tests.